Smi0001/7segmentReader/README.md

 |_||_||_|  |  | _|  | _| _|
 "

+parse at 3-3 chars for 3 times(lines) to store as 9 elements in an array numArray

 1st line:
 " _  _  _        _     _  _ "

-parse at 3 chars: A1 =
 [
  ' _ ',
  ' _ ',